 It’s also a good idea to factor in how long each part of your holiday campaign will run.
 You may want to think about a launch timeline that runs something along the lines of:

 - Day 15: Launch day

 Every year, delivery services publish their “Last Days to Ship” schedules in October — these are the final days that orders can be made before Christmas.

 Our Holiday Pre-Order Collection is now live on jennaraecakes.com ✨????????
 Filled with whimsical macarons, party platters and festive cakes, we’ve got all of your gift-giving and party catering covered. ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Shop online to place your pick up order for December 5-24 at our Academy location, we’re open every day (even Sunday and Monday)! ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Skip the line, and use the code “jrcholiday” for an early bird discount of 10% off your order!

 Before the dates are confirmed, you can still start developing your promotional materials based on previous years — but be sure to stay on top of this year’s deadlines.

-Nailing down a solid calendar is super important — it will give you a clear idea of how much lead time you’re working with and the potential scope of the project.
-If you’re running to a tight deadline, you may have to scale back on some of your more ambitious ideas for your campaign.
+Nailing down a solid calendar is super important, it will give you a clear idea of how much lead time you’re working with and the potential scope of the project.

 Use Later’s free social media holidays calendar to keep your Instagram up-to-date and plan your content ahead of the holidays!